gabriellewee/portfolio/archive/2012-10-18-frustrations.md

 <!--more-->

-I still haven't caught up on sleep, and school/work/relationships have been seriously stressing me out.
-I'm afraid that everything is going to fall on me all at once and I won't be able to handle it.
+I still haven’t caught up on sleep, and school/work/relationships have been seriously stressing me out.
+I’m afraid that everything is going to fall on me all at once and I won’t be able to handle it.

 I had an idea I was all ready to write out and post, but honestly?
-I'm just too tired to deal with it.
+I’m just too tired to deal with it.